fasten-project/debian-builder/kafka_filter_debian/README.md

 This Docker image gets Debian packages releases events from a Kafka topic, filter them to keep only unique sources, and push them to another Kafka topic.
 The container runs indefinitely.
-It requires the options `--net=host`.
+It requires the option `--net=host`.

 How to run